mobileera/hoverboard/data/posts/2017-09-04-scholarship-programme.markdown

 <a class="btn btn-default" href="https://goo.gl/forms/Wgzj6M5ItbltXvXW2">SCHOLARSHIP PROGRAMME APPLICATION</a>

-All applicants will be notified via email by Septmebr 22th.
+All applicants will be notified via email by September 22th.
 If your application is accepted, you will receive your conference registration details and other relevant information along with the notification.

 Any questions?